 Finally, every week, a special Friday treat awaits you within the confines of the stunning St Katherine’s Docks, near Tower Bridge.
 Around lunchtime, a food market sprouts up around the docks, specialising in dishes from all around the globe.
 The dishes on offer will cost you from 4 to 10 pounds and you can choose from a range of options like Ethiopian, Argentinian, Mexican, Malaysian and everything in between—they are all delicious.
 Don’t forget though, this is only on Fridays.

-Check out our delicious dinners in London for under £10 or more cheap eats.
+- delicious dinners in London for under £10.00 or more cheap eats.